JerryJiaGit/facenet_trt/README.md

 TensorFlow: tensorflow-gpu 1.12

-Code also works on Jetson Xavier, but no runtime improvement, still working on issue debug
+Code also works on Jetson Xavier

 HW: Xavier with internal GPU